Roots and Bridges

 What to Expect

 In a world plagued by trauma, inequality, and climate disruption, Crossroads Acupuncture and Qachuu Aloom / Mother Earth Association invite you to step into the work of barefoot grassroots healing in the America.
-You’ll have the chance to do your own healing, while walking with the everyday heros struggling for the dignity of their communities in the highlands of Guatemala.

 Global Solidarity & indigenous Wisdom

 You’ll build meaningful relationships with our Barefoot Health Promoters serving some of the most vulnerable groups in the Americas.
 You will dive deep into indigenous traditions of resilience, trauma-informed care, and nonviolence.
-If you want to learn how to cultivate sustainable grassroots health projects, apprentice with Crossroads, this immersion is for you.
+If you want to learn how to cultivate sustainable grassroots health projects, and/or apprentice with Crossroads, this immersion is for you.

 Daily Practices for Embodied Healing